-The recoverable amount of these CGUs has been determined based on value in use calculations with reference to valuations performed by Goodview Consulting Limited (the "Goodview"), a firm of independent professional valuers.
+The recoverable amount of these CGUs has been determined based on value in use calculations with reference to valuations performed by an independent professional valuers.

 These calculations use cash flows projections based on financial budgets approved by the management covering a 5-year period and a pre-tax discount.
 Cash flows beyond the 5-year period have been extrapolated using a steady growth rate.
 The pre-tax discount and growth rate used in the cash flows projections for each CGU as follow: